Say what? Punta Caracol Aqua Lodge? (or Punta Caracol Acqua Lodge)

 But Punta Caracol Aqua Lodge?
 Until we stayed here a couple of months ago, we weren’t familiar with it either.

-Well, it’s built on stilts in the water off Isla Colon, which is the main tropical island in Bocas del Toro, an archipelago of islands along Panama’s Caribbean coast.
-(We also stayed on Isla Bastimente in Bocas at Casa Cayuco – see our review of Casa Cayuco here.)
+Punta Caracol is built on stilts in the water off Isla Colon, which is the main tropical island in Bocas del Toro, an archipelago of islands along Panama’s Caribbean coast.

-If you love being close to the water, you might just want to bookmark Punta Caracol Aqua Lodge for a future trip.
+If you love being close to the water, you might just want to bookmark Punta Caracol Acqua Lodge for a future trip.

-Here are 7 reasons you’ll love staying at Punta Caracol Aqua Lodge
+7 reasons you’ll love staying at Punta Caracol Acqua Lodge

 Want a good pin for Pinterest?
-Just click on the image below :-).
+Just click on this image :-).

 Simply put on your mask and fins and step down the ladder hanging off your deck to see needle fish; delicate sea spiders; butterfly fish; yellow-and-black striped Sergeant Majors; giant pillowy-looking pumpkin-colored sea stars; and tiny neon-blue fish that poke their hands out of holes in the sand floor, then retreat when you swim over them.